young917/EdgeDependentNodeLabel/README.md

 We provide source code for running WHATsNET as well as nine competitors in all the above benchmark datasets

 * BaselineU and BaselineP
-* HNHN, HGNN, HCHA, HAT, UniGCNII
+* HNHN, HGNN, HCHA, HAT, UniGCNII, HNN
 * HST, AST
 * WHATsNET